ankita-sharma-dev/my-retail/README.md

 * timestamp
 * error message

-Enabled API documentation via Swagger.
+API documentation enabled via Swagger.

+`Product` composite response cached using _redis_ to increase performance and scalability, and also reduce load on the actual data services.

 ## Set up